Shipping Frozen Specimens

 Shipping:

-Prior to shipping your specimen, wrap it in two plastic/garbage bags.
+Prior to shipping your specimen, wrap in two plastic/garbage bags.
 Squeeze out any air.

 Add some insulation on top, and seal the box.

 Ship!
-Regardless of what carrier you choose (I recommend UPS), overnight shipping is best if possible, but 2 day is usually fine in the cold months.
+Regardless of what carrier you choose (I highly recommend UPS, I have had issues with USPS withholding packages), overnight shipping is best if possible, but 2 day is usually just fine in the colder months.
 If you’re weary, I recommend paying the extra $ for overnight for peace of mind.
 Make sure we have communicated on arrival date!

 I highly recommend shipping on a Monday or a Tuesday, so that there is no chance of the package sitting in a warehouse overnight.